-If you are interested in signing up for any of these groups or workshops, please email Counseling Services.
+If you are interested in signing up for any of these groups, please email Counseling Services.

 Group counseling usually consists of 1 or 2 counselors and 3 - 8 participants who are committed to weekly group sessions that are 1- 1 1/2 hours long.
 Participants can speak or share as much or as little as they like.

 Students may join a group because they are experiencing a personal difficulty or because they seek personal growth and development.
 Participation in group counseling can be very beneficial for many common student concerns, and there are specific benefits of group counseling that individual counseling cannot offer.

 Benefits of Group Counseling